 Note: If you are a FedLine Direct® or FedLine Command® EUAC, you can find information on the FedLine® Solutions Forms page.

 EUACs are the primary contacts between their organizations and the Federal Reserve Banks.
 One of the most important responsibilities of an EUAC is managing Subscriber access to the services and applications offered by the Federal Reserve Banks via the FedLine Advantage and FedLine Web Solutions.
-Managing Subscriber access includes establishing Subscribers and their credential access to services/applications and monitoring Subscriber access to ensure that it remains appropriate and still meets the organization’s business needs.
+Managing Subscriber access includes establishing Subscribers and their access to services/applications and monitoring access to ensure that is accurate and meets the organization’s business needs.

 Use of all Federal Reserve Bank Services is governed by the applicable Operating Circulars.
 The terms under which an organization may electronically access these services are provided in Operating Circular 5 and the Certification Practice Statement.
 It is the EUAC's responsibility to ensure that their organization reviews its internal controls and procedures to ensure that appropriate safeguards are in place when using FedLine Solutions.